libocca/occa/INSTALL.md

 #### Building with Clang transplier option

-Hard dependecy is clang-17.
-How to install it please refer to the original [clang occa-transpiler](https://github.com/libocca/occa-transpiler/blob/main/README.md)
+Hard dependency is clang-17 exactly.
+So far clang based transpiler does not have compatibility layer to support differences of C++ API in clang tooling in newer versions.
+How to install it please refer to the original
+[clang occa-transpiler](https://github.com/libocca/occa-transpiler/blob/main/README.md)

-The rest dependecies are represented as git submodules and are fetched automatically by cmake script.
+The rest dependencies are represented as git submodules and are fetched automatically by cmake script.
 Building the project with clang based transpiler now is supported only by *CMake* build system.
 All options must be provided directly.
-Here is the following example:
+The following example shows how to build the new transpiler with system Clang:

 ```shell
 $ mkdir build